Skip to main content

 Once the DNS record has been added, return to Axeptio.

-1. Trigger the verification.
+1. Start the verification.

-After validation, two behaviors are available.
+After validation, two behaviors are possible.

 Examples: